mathworks/adScenarioSimRefEx/README.md

 Configuration parameters can be set for individual actors to observe the variations in the behavior.
 The plan algorithm in the smart actor supports overtake maneuver on straight road, as a proof of concept.

 ## MATLAB Toolbox dependencies
 This model has been tested with MATLAB R2018b.

 To run this model, you need: MATLAB, Automated Driving System Toolbox (ADST), Model Predictive Control Toolbox, Simulink, Simulink Coder, Stateflow.

 ## Running the model
 The model required a scenario file saved using the DSD application.
 A sample scenario file *scenarioInput.mat* is already included in the repository.

-You can run the Simulink model as it is.
+Run the Simulink model **mOvertakeManeuver.slx** and see the visualization.

 ## Further documentation
 See the Overtake-Maneuver.pdf file for detailed documentation covering - Scenario description, new scenario generation, Simulink model description, configuration and scenario visualization.